Almarch/pygotchi/README.md

 On the technical side, all C++ code has been merged into a monolithic `tamalib.cpp` file as the dependency management was not trivial for binding to Python.
 The same code and dependencies compiled on both windows and linux in the tamaR project, but currently pygotchi only builds on linux (or the WSL).

-Adaptation to the new first-generation ROM collection is [being developed](https://github.com/Almarch/pygotchi/tree/feature/new-roms).

 ## 🚧 Ongoing

-As already mentionned, 2 features are being developed:
+Two major improvements are on the backlog:

+- The C++ core is being adapted following the evolution of TamaLIB aiming at emulating all first-gen ROMs:
+    - In [this feature](https://github.com/Almarch/pygotchi/tree/feature/new-roms) I tried to reflect the changes into the monolithic C++ but it is sketchy.
+    - In [this feature](https://github.com/Almarch/pygotchi/tree/feature/src-tamalib) I am trying to use the official tamaLIB repository with a minimal C++ binding to Python.
+I think at the end of the day this is the best approach.

 - The web deployment is being secured with a HTTPS and an indentity and access manager.
-Check out [here](https://github.com/Almarch/pygotchi/tree/feature/keycloak).
-- The C++ core is being updated following recent evolutions of TamaLIB main repo.
-This evolution aims at integration the new ROMs.
-Check out [here](https://github.com/Almarch/pygotchi/tree/feature/new-roms).
+    - In [this feature](https://github.com/Almarch/pygotchi/tree/feature/keycloak) I am exploring the option to use an OAuth proxy.
+    - In [this feature](https://github.com/Almarch/pygotchi/tree/feature/keycloak-JWT) I am considering using JWT instead, which seems less complicated.

 ## ⚖️ License